TarikVu/tarikvu.github.io/README.md

-# Deepwood (Pre-Alpha)
+# Slime Basher (Pre-Alpha)
-Deepwood is a basic game composed of HTML5, CANVAS, and JavaScript. for an in-depth look at my implementation please check out the [Wiki page here](https://github.com/TarikVu/Deepwood/wiki).
+Slime Bashr is a basic game composed of HTML5, CANVAS, and JavaScript. for an in-depth look at my implementation please check out the [Wiki page here](https://github.com/TarikVu/Deepwood/wiki).

 ## Table of Contents